abhijit86k/finance-bomse/README.md

 $./nsetoolsfetch.py INDIGO

 This should print out a valid JSON-formatted quote.
-If you get {"Sucess":0} it means that either yout ticker symbol is wrong, or python is unable to fetch quotes.
+If you get {"Sucess":0} it means that either your ticker symbol is wrong, or python is unable to fetch quotes.

 Next, to test whether Perl modules are correctly installed, run